Daniel Russell (rugby league)

-Daniel Russell (born 5 December 1995) is a Papua New Guinea international rugby league footballer who plays as a forward for the Bradford Bulls.
+Daniel Russell (born 5 December 1995) is a international rugby league footballer who plays as a forward for the Bradford Bulls in the Betfred Super League.

 Background

-Russell was born in Longreach, Queensland, Australia and is of Papua New Guinean descent through his father, Mark, who was born in Port Moresby and raised in Madang.
+Russell was born in Longreach, Queensland, Australia and is of Papua New Guinean descent through his father, Mark, who was born in Port Moresby and raised in Madang but is not Papua New Guinean by blood.

 Russell played his junior football for Emerald Brothers and attended The Cathedral College, Rockhampton.

 Playing career

 Central Queensland Capras

 In 2012 and 2013, Russell played for the Central Queensland Capras in the Mal Meninga Cup.
 In 2014, he joined the Brisbane Broncos NYC side, playing seven games for them in 2015.

 Souths Logan Magpies

 In 2016, Russell joined the Souths Logan Magpies, playing for their Queensland Cup side for three seasons.

 North Queensland Cowboys

 On 11 October 2018, Russell signed a two-year deal with the North Queensland Cowboys.
 He did not make his NRL debut in 2019, spending the entire season playing for the Cowboys' Queensland Cup feeder club, the Mackay Cutters.
 He was elevated into the Cowboy's top 30 squad for the 2020 season, after spending 2019 in the development squad.

 In February 2020, Russell was a member of the Cowboys' 2020 NRL Nines winning squad.
 On 3 October 2020, the Cowboys announced that Russell would be departing the club at the end of the season without ever playing a first grade game.
 He missed the entire 2020 season after tearing his pectoral muscle.
 In 2021, he joined the Brisbane Tigers in the Queensland Cup.